Aadithya2201/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

+STEP 1.Start
-1.Import pandas and matplotlib.pyplot
+STEP 2.Import pandas and matplotlib.pyplot
-2.Read the dataset and transform it
+STEP 3.Read the dataset and transform it
-3.Import KMeans and fit the data in the model
-4.Plot the Cluster graph
+STEP 4.Import KMeans and fit the data in the model STEP 5.Plot the Cluster graph
+STEP 6.Stop

 ## Program:
 ```